 - Sexual imagery and language in public spaces

 - Unwelcome sexual or physical attention

 - National origin

 - Gender expression

 - Body size

 Participants asked to stop any harassing behavior are expected to comply immediately.
-Our zero tolerance policy means that we will look into and review every allegation of violation of our Event Community Guidelines and Anti-Harassment Policy and respond appropriately.
-We empower and encourage you to report any feedback or behavior that makes you or others feel uncomfortable by emailing email@example.com.
+Our zero tolerance policy means that we will look into and review every allegation of violation of our Event Community Guidelines and Anti-Harassment Policy that is brought to our attention and respond appropriately.
+We empower and encourage you to report any behavior that makes you or others feel uncomfortable by emailing firstname.lastname@example.org.

-This policy extends to talks, forums, workshops, codelabs, social media, parties, hallway conversations, all attendees, partners, sponsors, customers, volunteers, event staff, etc. Google reserves the right to refuse admittance to, or remove any person from, any Google hosted event (including future Google events) at any time in its sole discretion.
+This policy extends to all Next ’23-related talks, forums, workshops, hands-on labs, social media, parties, hallway conversations, attendees, partners, sponsors, volunteers, event staff, etc. You catch our drift.
+Google reserves the right to refuse admittance to, or remove any person from, any Google hosted event (including future Google events) at any time in its sole discretion.
 This includes, but is not limited to, attendees behaving in a disorderly manner or failing to comply with this policy, and the terms and conditions herein.
-If a participant engages in harassing or uncomfortable behavior, Google may take any action they deem appropriate, including warning or expelling the offender from the event or blocking the offender’s account from participating online at our events.
+If a participant engages in harassing or uncomfortable behavior, the event organizers may take any action they deem appropriate, including warning or expelling the offender from the event.